 It goes back to the first game.
 This is Uriko's boss theme.

-Related to this is the undisclosed connection between Uranus and Cronos.
-In 3, each character fights a person that is somehow linked to them (for example, Kenji/Bakuryu fights Yugo on the last stage to prove his worth to his big brother).
+Related to this is whether or not there's a connection between Uranus and Cronos.
+In 3 and Primal Fury/Extreme, each character fights a person that is somehow linked to them (for example, Kenji/Bakuryu fights Yugo on the last stage to prove his worth to his big brother).
 Cronos faces Uranus, instead of Ganesha or Yugo, who are connected to his storyline.

-Ron the Death Eater: Many portrayals of Cronos in fanfiction often involve bashing him to no end and making him a gay, whiny, emo/snobbish brat who often is killed in various different gruesome ways.
+Ron the Death Eater: Many portrayals of Chronos in fanfiction often involve bashing him to no end and making him a gay, whiny, emo/snobbish brat who often is killed in various different gruesome ways.
 He was never really shown as wangst-ridden, spoiled, or gay either (bar the mistranslation noted in his section of the characters sheet).

 Shipping Goggles: Thanks to Cronos affectionately stroking Uriko's face in her Extreme/PR ending (an act that causes an awkward reaction from both), quite a few people have misinterpreted the scene as something a bit more tender.
 In reality, he most likely mistook Uriko in her true form for that of his mother, tying into the aforementioned Uriko = Uranus = Cronos' mother theories.